 International Airlines Group (IAG) is telling analysts to look for improved financial results this year.
 The parent company of British Airways, Iberia and Vueling now expects its operating profit to rise by around €500 million in 2014 approaching €1.3 billion.
 The new guidance, presented by Chief Executive Willie Walsh at the release of the first quarter results, takes into account the much-improved performance of Iberia.
 The Spanish carrier managed to cut its first-quarter losses ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IAG Expects Higher Profits As Iberia Expands".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IAG Expects Higher Profits As Iberia Expands".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.